Chemist: Training

 In comparison, chemists who have obtained a Master of Science (M.S.) in chemistry or in a very related discipline may find chemist roles that allow them to enjoy more independence, leadership and responsibility earlier in their careers with less years of experience than those with a bachelor's degree as highest degree.
 Sometimes, M.S. chemists receive more complex tasks duties in comparison with the roles and positions found by chemists with a bachelor's degree as their highest academic degree and with the same or close-to-same years of job experience.
 There are positions that are open only to those that at least have a degree related to chemistry at the master's level.
-Although good chemists without a Ph.
-D. degree but with relatively many years of experience may be allowed some applied research positions, the general rule is that Ph.
-D. chemists are preferred for research positions and are typically the preferred choice for the highest administrative positions on big enterprises involved in chemistry-related duties.
-Some positions, especially research oriented, will only allow those chemists who are Ph.
-D. holders.
-Jobs that involve intensive research and actively seek to lead the discovery of completely new chemical compounds under specifically assigned monetary funds and resources or jobs that seek to develop new scientific theories require a Ph.
-D. more often than not.
-Chemists with a Ph.
-D. as the highest academic degree are found typically on the research-and-development department of an enterprise and can also hold university positions as professors.
-Professors for research universities or for big universities usually have a Ph.
-D., and some research-oriented institutions might require post-doctoral training.
-Some smaller colleges (including some smaller four-year colleges or smaller non-research universities for undergraduates) as well as community colleges usually hire chemists with a M.S. as professors too (and rarely, some big universities who need part-time or temporary instructors, or temporary staff), but when the positions are scarce and the applicants are many, they might prefer Ph.
-D. holders instead.
+Although good chemists without a Ph.D. degree but with relatively many years of experience may be allowed some applied research positions, the general rule is that Ph.D. chemists are preferred for research positions and are typically the preferred choice for the highest administrative positions on big enterprises involved in chemistry-related duties.
+Some positions, especially research oriented, will only allow those chemists who are Ph.D. holders.
+Jobs that involve intensive research and actively seek to lead the discovery of completely new chemical compounds under specifically assigned monetary funds and resources or jobs that seek to develop new scientific theories require a Ph.D. more often than not.
+Chemists with a Ph.D. as the highest academic degree are found typically on the research-and-development department of an enterprise and can also hold university positions as professors.
+Professors for research universities or for big universities usually have a Ph.D., and some research-oriented institutions might require post-doctoral training.
+Some smaller colleges (including some smaller four-year colleges or smaller non-research universities for undergraduates) as well as community colleges usually hire chemists with a M.S. as professors too (and rarely, some big universities who need part-time or temporary instructors, or temporary staff), but when the positions are scarce and the applicants are many, they might prefer Ph.D. holders instead.

+Skills

+Skills that a chemist may need on the job include: